qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/snippets.rst

 Creating an Apiviewer that covers all used libraries/contributions
 ------------------------------------------------------------------

-You can create a local version of the `Apiviewer <http://qooxdoo.org/application#api_viewer>`_ application by running ``[[.:tool:generator_default_jobs#api | generate.py api]]`` in your application.
+You can create a local version of the `Apiviewer <http://qooxdoo.org/application#api_viewer>`_ application by running ``:ref:`generate.py api <pages/tool/generator_default_jobs#api>``` in your application.
 By default, though, only your own application classes and the framework classes are taken into account and displayed in the generated Apiviewer.
 If you are using additional qooxdoo libraries and/or contributions in your application (which requires you to list them in the ``libraries`` job in your config), and want them included in a local Apiviewer, you have to overwrite the :doc:`API_INCLUDE <tool/generator_config_macros>`  macro, to get the lib classes documented in Apiviewer.
 Add this to your config.json's ``let`` section:

 ::